Tihar 2026: Dates & Celebration of Nepal’s Festival of Lights

 Tihar also encompasses rituals of worshipping Lord Yamaraj, also known as the god of death.
 Crows and Dogs are thus believed to be the messengers of Yama.
 They are worshipped during the Kaag Tihar and Kukur Tihar festivals to please the god of death, Yama, and avoid dying before time.

-Krishna and the Gobardhan Hill
+Krishna and the Govardhan Hill

 Flower festival Tihar

-Tihar 2025: Festival of flowers
+Tihar 2026: Festival of flowers

-Newari culture of Mha: Puja
+Newari culture of Mha Puja

 Tihar festival